Packages

 });

-Adding a multiple functions
+Adding multiple functions

-If you want to add multiple functions this might get cluttered, in that case you can use a mixin; all functions defined in there will be made available from your model:
+If you want to add multiple functions, this might get cluttered.
+In that case, you can use a mixin.
+All functions defined in there will be made available from your model:

 Product::mixin(ProductMixin::class);